floshin/acrolib/training/load-management.md

-# Physical Preparation and Load Management
+# General Principles of Training, Physical Preparation and Load Management

 *by Flosha, 16.04.2025*